Otoya Yamaguchi: Assassination of Inejirō Asanuma

 On 12 October 1960, Yamaguchi was in the large crowd of 2,500 spectators at a televised election debate held in Hibiya Public Hall in Hibiya Park in central Tokyo, featuring Suehiro Nishio of the Democratic Socialist Party, Inejirō Asanuma of the Japan Socialist Party, and Hayato Ikeda of the Liberal Democratic Party.
 Asanuma was the second to speak, and took the stage at 3:00 p.m.

 At 3:05 p.m., Yamaguchi rushed onto the stage and made a deep thrust into Asanuma's left flank with the 33-centimeter replica "wakizashi" he had stolen from his father.
 (Note: The sword was a slightly undersized replica of a famous sword forged in the Kamakura Period by the swordsmith Rai Kunitoshi, and thus is better considered a wakizashi than a full-sized tachi or katana.)
 He was then swarmed and detained by bystanders.
-Asanuma then died within minutes from massive internal bleeding.
+Bin Akao, who was present at the debate, reportedly remarked to someone nearby upon noticing the limited bleeding, "Little boy (Yamaguchi), did you miss your chance?" (坊や、やりそこなったかな).
+Asanuma was then rushed to a nearby hospital, but died within minutes from massive internal bleeding.

 At the time of his arrest at the scene of the murder, Yamaguchi had a notebook in his pocket describing Asanuma's actions as unforgivable, as well as detailing his motivations for the attack.

 In this note, he made mention of political controversy surrounding Asanuma's support for the then recently proclaimed People's Republic of China, the June 15th Incident during the Anpo Protests, as well as concerns over Japan potentially becoming communist.

+In the days following the assassination, an imperial envoy visited Asanuma's home in Shirakawa Town, Kōtō Ward, to deliver a sacrificial offering (saishiryō) from Emperor Hirohito, Hirohito publicly appealed for public order and obedience to the law.
+In a speech opening a special session of the National Diet on 18 October 1960, the emperor urged the Japanese people to "esteem the principle of obeying the laws" and to "shun violence", remarks widely understood as alluding to the killing of Asanuma and the unrest that followed.
+Contemporary observers described the address as the emperor's closest approach to intervening in a matter of grave national political concern since his renunciation of divinity in 1946.

 The loss of Asanuma's adroit leadership and the new leadership that followed caused the party to head in a more centrist direction, and deprived the JSP of its ability to present a cohesive message, leading to severe infighting within the party.
 As a result, the number of seats the socialists held in the Diet continued to decline until the party's extinction in 1996.